fishinwind/workshop/_sources/Classes/class-4.txt

 In Class Exercises - Class 4
 ============================
-we will do the first 2. of these together
+we will do the first 2 of these together.

-1. use NR to print each line of `lamina.bed` *preceded* by it's line number
+#. use NR to print each line of `lamina.bed` *preceded* by it's line number

-a. do the above, but only for regions on chromosome 12

-2. use NF to see how many columns are in each row of `states.tab`
+#. use NF to see how many columns are in each row of `states.tab`

-a. use sort and uniq -c to see uniq column counts.
-b. why are there 2 numbers?
-c. can you adjust the file separator so that awk thinks all rows have the same number of columns?

 review
 ======